sudheerj/reactjs-interview-questions/README.md

        ];
      }
      ```
-     You can also merge this array of items in another array component
+     You can also merge this array of items in another array component.
      ```jsx
      const JSDevs = () => {
        return (